Select a Charity to donate to

 Indications and Usage

-Cutaquig® (Immune Globulin Subcutaneous (Human) – hipp) is a 16.5% immune globulin solution for subcutaneous infusion indicated for the treatment of primary humoral immunodeficiency in patients 2 years of age or older.
-This includes, but is not limited to, common variable immunodeficiency (CVID), X-linked agammagloubulinemia, congenital agammaglobulinemia, Wiskott-Aldrich syndrome, and severe combined immunodeficiencies.
+Cutaquig® (Immune Globulin Subcutaneous (Human)-hipp) is a 16.5% immune globulin solution for subcutaneous infusion (IGSC), indicated as replacement therapy for primary humoral immunodeficiency (PI) in adults and pediatric patients 2 years of age and older.
+This includes, but is not limited to, common variable immunodeficiency (CVID), X-linked agammaglobulinemia, congenital agammaglobulinemia, Wiskott-Aldrich syndrome, and severe combined immunodeficiencies.